PGBSean/pgbs-custom/README.md

 | Motherboard             | ASRock B450M Pro4-F R2.0            |  This build will only work for the B450 motherboards, for other, please refer to the OpenCore Guide.|

 ## Bugs
 **This build is under 30 days old!** If you're planning to try it out, make sure to have a backup first, and then install it on a secondary drive or partition!
-Build is being tested by me.
+Builds is being tested by me.

 ## Tested versions
 + macOS Big Sur